EvilFreelancer/rss-to-telegram-bot/README.md

 cd rss-to-telegram-bot
 ```

-4. Create `.env` file from example
+3. Create `.env` file from example

 ```shell
 cp .env.dist .env
 ```

-3. Fix `.env` parameters, you at least need to add list of RSS feed sources
+4. Fix `.env` parameters, you at least need to add list of RSS feed sources and API token of Telegram-bot

-4. Run script
+5. Run the script

 ```shell
 php -f rss-to-telegram.php